The role of the apical oxygen in cuprate high-temperature superconductors

 The same analysis is repeated for Hg-1201, for which calculations can be carried out in the underdoped regime.
 We fix a total doping of $15\%$ using VCA~\cite{bellaiche_virtual_2000}, corresponding to an effective doping of approximately $\sim 11-12\%$ in the CuO$_2$ planes~\cite{bacq-labreuil_towards_2025}.
 Hg-1201 structures were constructed in a similar way to Bi-2212, except that the apical oxygen distances are systematically larger in Hg-1201 (see SM~\cite{SupMat}): $\dapi^{\rm Hg}\in\left[2.56,2.81\right]\mathrm{\AA}$, $\dapi^{\rm Bi}\in\left[2.3,2.52\right]\mathrm{\AA}$.
 Remarkably, $\Delta n_{\rm CuO_2}$ is found to anti-correlate with $\dapi$.
 Since Hg-1201 is here underdoped, we find that $\msc$ again increases with increasing $\dapi$, as shown in Fig.~\ref{fig:fig4}(a,b).
 These results are schematically summarized in Fig.~\ref{fig:fig4}(c).
 A detailed analysis of the $\dapi$ dependence of $\msc$ in Hg-1201 is provided in SM~\cite{SupMat}.

 It is remarkable that increasing $\dapi$ leads to opposite trends in $\Delta n_{\rm CuO_2}$ in Hg-1201, compared to Bi-2201/2212.
-It deserves analysis.
+It deserves an analysis.
 We find it fruitful to think of the charge transfer processes in terms of distinct \emph{channels}.
-All compounds considered here share a first common channel: achieving the favorable oxidation state of all atoms requires the charge reservoir layers to donate electrons to the CuO$_2$ planes globally.
-It is reasonable to expect that increasing $\dapi$ similarly weakens this channel in \emph{all compounds} because it has the same physical origin, thereby leading to \emph{increased} effective hole-doping, as in Hg-1201.
+All compounds considered here share a first common channel: achieving the favorable oxidation state of all atoms requires the charge reservoir layers to \emph{donate} electrons to the nominally doped Cu$^{2+}$(O$^{2-}$)$_2$ planes globally.
+Increasing $\dapi$ weakens this channel in \emph{all compounds} because it has the same physical origin, thereby leading to \emph{increased} effective hole-doping, as in Hg-1201.
 For Bi-2201/2212, however, a second channel is present, associated with the Bi-O self-doping bands, which promote charge transfer in the opposite direction -- from the CuO$_2$ planes to the charge reservoirs.
 Weakening this channel, therefore, results in a \emph{reduction} of the effective hole doping.
 Because this second channel involves the hybridization of the CuO$_2$ orbitals with only a small number of self-doping bands, it is expected to be more sensitive to $\dapi$ than the first channel, which reflects global oxidation constraints and does not rely on a limited set of bands.
 Our calculations indicate that this second channel dominates in Bi-2201/2212.
 As a consequence, increasing $\dapi$ leads to a decrease of the effective hole-doping, in contrast to the behaviour observed in Hg-1201.